2017 Research Report

-In June 2017, Civic Exchange published a report on monitoring personal exposure to PM2.5 in Hong Kong.
-To download the report, click on the link above.
+In June 2017, Civic Exchange published a report on “Monitoring Personal Exposure to PM2.5 in Hong Kong with Next Generation Sensors.”
+To download the report, click on the above PDF icon.

 - Our volunteers’ PM2.5 exposure were generally much higher than readings by the nearest government air monitoring station.
 Hong Kong may be significantly underestimating its residents’ true pollution exposure risk.